wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

-In this lab, you learn how to enable Microsoft Dynamics 365 Commerce and Microsoft Teams integration.
+In this lab, you will play the role of an IT administrator and learn how to enable Microsoft Dynamics 365 Commerce and Microsoft Teams integration.

 In this exercise, you'll do the following: